-1. Take a best friends approach to your feelings.
+1. Take the best friends approach to your feelings.

 One of my coaching clients recently said, “I don’t know what I’m feeling most of the time and I really don’t know how to deal with painful emotions so I find myself binge eating when I’m stressed.”

 Most of us have no idea how to feel what we feel and we most definitely don’t want to embrace the uncomfortable feelings of sadness, worry, anxiety, anger, and fear.

 But here’s the thing.
 You can’t just selectively decide that you want to feel the good feelings and not the bad feelings.
 In order to feel joy and happiness, you also have to feel sadness and pain.
 It’s just the way it works.

 Begin the practice of making friends with ALL of your feelings.
 The first step is to become aware and begin to develop a vocabulary for how you’re feeling.

 Notice when you are “judging” your feelings as good or bad, right or wrong.
 Letting go of the need to judge is very powerful.
 It creates space for the feelings to be present without creating a story or drama around them.

 Be curious about how the feeling actually feels in your body.
 What you’ll find is that our feelings and emotions are like clouds and they move through us if we allow them to be there and don’t try and push them away.